ON THE EDGE

 This collection tells the story of people on the edge of an end, and of a new beginning.

 ON THE EDGE is a series of 1/1 edition NFTs available exclusively on MakersPlace.
-Upon request, each piece comes with a free print (15.7” on the short side, printed on your choice of metal, paper or mounted on acrylic) and a free photographic book.
+Upon request, each piece comes with a signed metal print and a free photographic book.
+Each sale funds the planting of 500 trees.

 BLACK & WHITE | PASSION AT WORK